 So, I am going to fuel the world in my own way, the way I want to do it, and won’t let anyone shut the door in my face ever again.

 The innovation of book reading is the second aspect—whether focused on physical, emotional, or mental engagement—different elements will be introduced, from tactile braille graphics to accessible interactive ebooks.
-This will allow readers to have the experience on various levels.
+This will allow readers to experience reading in various levels.
 Even if a child is not blind, braille can become a norm to start introducing inclusion into a family’s home.
 Additionally, focus on creating diverse ways of crafting inclusion and accessibility in how a reader interacts with a book, whether through touch, sight, sound, or shapes and colors, will matter.

-The goal is to create a culture for change and seed inspiration of creativity for other people with disabilities, to build stories of themselves and not be lead by media’s narratives, which is run by able-bodied people.
+The goal is to create a culture for change and seed inspiration of creativity for other people with disabilities, to build stories of themselves, and not be lead by media’s narratives, which is run by able-bodied people.
 To use art of stories as change for social justice.

 If you’re still not convinced INCLUDAS Publishing should exist: